VoronDesign/Voron-Documentation/tuning/relative_reference_index.md

 ## Bed Mesh with RELATIVE_REFERENCE_INDEX

 {: .note }
 These are the OLD instructions, for configuring a mesh using RELATIVE_REFERENCE_INDEX.
-If your klipper install is new enough to support the new ZERO_REFERENCE_POSITION, you should follow the updated instructions [here](./secondary_printer_tuning.html)
+If your Klipper install is new enough to support the new ZERO_REFERENCE_POSITION, you should follow the updated instructions [here](./secondary_printer_tuning.html)

 ### Legacy, Trident, V2